 Yusoff says we might have a temptation to see the geologic past as “missing ground to human genealogy”, but she suggests another point of view: not to see Anthropocene as a an issue regarding human life or death, because the material “affects, lives and dies within and beyond and though bodies” (p.
-13), therefore it constitutes and enables life.
+13), therefore it constitutes and enables life and small or slow death.
 It is antecedent to the possibilities of human.
 Therefore, the Anthropocene should not be conceptualized in terms of finitude and deal only with (human) reproduction.
-We should instead deal with the architecture of social arrangements of all social forms (human and inhuman) and explore their conditions, their possibilities, their embodiment.
+We should instead deal with the architecture of social arrangements of all social forms (human, nonhuman and inhuman) and explore their conditions, their possibilities, their embodiment.
 E.g. the coal is not “only” material, it is a “material expression that is, simultaneously: solar repository, underground physicality, social bond, form of solidarity, modes of communication with geologic time, colonial force, a mode of political subjectification… (p.
 20)” Yusoff emphasises the importance of the way we treat the inheritance of these histories and relations, specifically, how can they be used to challenge current social determinations, e.g. how can coal be turned against its colonial history.

+Very nice answers!